 - Humulene: Is believed to have some anti-inflammatory properties.

 Terpenes are Everywhere

 As we mentioned at the beginning of this article, each and every plant has terpenes.
 People from ancient times have been using various terpenes for different reasons for a very long time.
-From the strong, robust smell and taste of black pepper, to the crisp, sweet tingle of the limonene family these amazing compounds are part of our daily lives.
-Terpenes can repel insects and keep plants safe, but they can also attract bees in order to help plants reproduce and flourish the way they are supposed to do.
+From the strong, robust smell and taste of black pepper to the crisp, sweet tingle of the limonene family these amazing compounds are part of our daily lives.
+Terpenes can repel insects and keep plants safe, but they can also attract bees to help plants reproduce and flourish the way they are supposed to.
 Terpenes are a part of nature, and it is incredible that everything that walks, crawls, creeps, and soars can benefit from them in different ways.
 Terpenes are just another way that a daily regimen of a full-spectrum CBD extract can add health and wellness to your life.